 The Pre-College Programme is designed to introduce students to the key disciplines and methodologies of a Sciences Po education.
 Participants tackle rigorous academic content through an interdisciplinary lens, exploring current issues in international relations, political science and more.

-Core courses, taught entirely in English, are meant to introduce students to Sciences Po’s core disciplines, through a combination of Master Classes and tutorials (about 16 contact hours).
-Students attend a series of four 2-hour Master Classes, taught by Sciences Po professors and researchers, that explore current world issues:
+Core courses, taught entirely in English, are meant to introduce students to Sciences Po’s core disciplines, through a combination of Master Classes and tutorials (about 20 contact hours).
+For each session, students attend a series of four 2.5-hour Master Classes, taught by Sciences Po professors and researchers, that explore current world issues.

 In addition to their core courses, students participate in one elective class of their choice (about 14 contact hours per session).
 Students choose one elective course among different introductory workshops to one of Sciences Po’s key disciplines, such as political science, international relations, or sociology.